 This Monday, I finished the first draft of my suspense novel, SEVEN DUDES.
 I clocked in at a little over 51,000 words.
 Like a round of cheese being nibbled on by mice, my draft has some holes in it, but it’s still whole and finished.

 As my friend Lewis likes to say, stick a fork in me, I’m done.

 I’m taking a break from SEVEN DUDES for the rest of October and November.
-In November, I’m doing NaNoWriMo and writing the first draft (YIKES, another one!) of the sequel to THE CONTENDERS.
+In November, I’m doing NaNoWriMo and writing the first draft of the sequel to The Contenders.
 Then, I’ll return to SEVEN DUDES in December and January.